 If there is a particular book you need for your research, please email email@example.com and we will endeavor to acquire the e-book.

-The UC Hastings librarians have created dozens of research guides on a variety of topics, with links to online resources.
+The UC Law SF librarians have created dozens of research guides on a variety of topics, with links to online resources.

-I need help with my research and the library is closed.
+I need help with my research, but I'm not on campus.
 What should I do?

-The Library’s numerous digital offerings, including e-books, study aids, newspaper and journal databases, and other online databases remain available to you 24/7 while the library is closed.
+The Library’s numerous digital offerings, including e-books, study aids, newspaper and journal databases, and other online databases remain available to current UC Law SF students, faculty and staff 24/7.
 You can search for e-books in the library catalog and find the complete list of our online databases at http://libguides.uchastings.edu/az.php.

 Can I submit Interlibrary Loan requests during this time?